OCLC-Developer-Network/wclibhours/docs/libraryHoursEpic.md

 ###Acceptance Criteria:
 When I go to the library hours page
-I see a section for special hours
+Then I see a section for special hours
-and the section for special hours contains:
+And the section for special hours contains:
 - an h2 heading "Breaks & "
 - a p element for each time period with special hours
 - the label for the special hours time period